RouteToRoot/soc-lab-06-port-scan-detection/README.md

 Using the Wireshark filter `tcp.flags.syn == 1 && tcp.flags.ack == 0`, multiple TCP SYN packets were identified targeting `127.0.0.1`.
 These packets were sent rapidly to different destination ports, which is a common pattern associated with SYN scanning behavior.

-The observed behavior is consistent with TCP SYN scanning, a technique commonly used to perform stealthy reconnaissance without completing full TCP handshakes.
+The observed behavior is consistent with TCP SYN scanning, a technique commonly used to identify exposed services without completing full TCP handshakes.

 The Nmap SYN scan generated initial connection attempts without completing the full TCP three-way handshake.
 This behavior is often used during reconnaissance because it is faster and can be less noisy than full connection scans.

-The scan successfully identified open ports on the system, including SSH on port `22` and IPP on port `631`.
+The scan successfully identified listening services on the local host, including SSH on port `22` and IPP on port `631`.
 These results demonstrate how attackers can enumerate exposed services during the early stages of an intrusion.

 From a SOC perspective, this type of traffic is important because repeated SYN packets across multiple ports can indicate hostile reconnaissance activity that may precede exploitation attempts.